vict0rsch/faenet/README.md

 ### Frame Averaging Transform

-`FrameAveraging` is a Transform method applicable to pytorch-geometric `Data` object.
-You can choose among several options ranging from *Full FA* to *Stochastic FA* (in 2D or 3D) including data augmentation *DA*.
-This method shall be applied in the `get_item()` function of your `Dataset` class.
-Note that although this transform is specific to pytorch-geometric data objects, it can be easily extended to new settings since the core functions `frame_averaging_2D()` and `frame_averaging_3D()` generalise to other data format.
+`FrameAveraging` is a Transform method applicable to pytorch-geometric `Data` object, which shall be used in the `get_item()` function of your `Dataset` class.
+This method derives a new canonical position for the atomic graph, identical for all euclidean symmetries, and stores it under the data attribute `fa_pos`.
+You can choose among several options for the frame averaging, ranging from *Full FA* to *Stochastic FA* (in 2D or 3D) including traditional data augmentation *DA* with rotated samples.
+See the full [doc](https://faenet.readthedocs.io/en/latest/autoapi/faenet/transforms/index.html#faenet.transforms.FrameAveraging) for more details.
+Note that, although this transform is specific to pytorch-geometric data objects, it can be easily extended to new settings since the core functions `frame_averaging_2D()` and `frame_averaging_3D()` generalise to other data format.

 ```python
 import torch